Accelerated and Dual Degree Programs

 Permission to Pursue an Accelerated Bachelor’s and Master’s Degree Program

 Students wishing to enter an accelerated program should file a Statement of Commitment with their academic advisor.
 Permission to pursue the program will be considered based on the following criteria:

-- Completion of 75 semester hours (see individual degree requirements) with a minimum overall GPA of 3.0 at the time of filing a Statement of Commitment.
+- Completion of 75 semester hours (60 semester hours for degrees in College of Christian Faith - see individual degree requirements) with a minimum overall GPA of 3.0 at the time of filing a Statement of Commitment.
 The 3.0 GPA criteria must be maintained to continue in the program.

 - The Statement of Commitment must be approved and signed by both the undergraduate advisor and the Master’s program director.
 At that time, a new degree plan must be completed, approved, and signed by both the undergraduate advisor and the Master’s program director.

-- At the completion of 90 semester hours (to include 12 institutional hours with a 3.0 GPA) students must apply for admission to the Master’s program.
+- At the completion of 90 semester hours (80 semester hours for degrees in College of Christian Faith - to include 12 institutional hours with a 3.0 GPA) students must apply for admission to the Master’s program.
 Students pursuing the B.B.A.
 Accounting/M.B.A.
 Accounting must apply at the completion of 96 hours.

 - Upon acceptance into the Master’s program, students may take 5000 or 6000 level courses as prescribed by their degree plan.

 B.B.S. in Management or B.B.S. in Business Administration Programs: